veertuinc/anka-docs/intel/Release Notes/_index.md

 <br />
 For more details, take a look at our [pre-upgrade considerations]({{< relref "intel/upgrading.md#pre-upgrade-considerations" >}}).

+##### Known issues

+- MacOS versions 12.2 and above have an issue with 2.5.4 addons which will cause `anka cp` and `anka run` to fail.
+You will need to upgrade to 2.5.5 as soon as possible.
 {{< /hint >}}

 - **Bug Fix:** High CPU usage from `configd` and `usbd` impacted VM performance only on previous 2.5.4 version.

 ---